Use This Penny Stock Portfolio Tracker to Accurately Track Your Portfolio

 Lastly, when you exit a position, add the exit price in the designated column.

 The cells without blue text have formulas to calculate profits, cost basis, portfolio allocation, and more.
 If you edit these then it may result in error messages.
-If that happens just click "Undo," email me at faris@thebowserreport.com or make a separate copy of the spreadsheet and start over.
+If that happens just click "Undo," email customerservice@thebowserreport.com or make a separate copy of the spreadsheet and start over.

 Tracking Dividends

-Manually enter the dividends you receive on a monthly and/or annual basis to automatically add them to your “Current Portfolio Value” in the main Portfolio Tracker spreadsheet.
+Manually enter the dividends you receive on a monthly and/or annual basis to automatically add them to your “Current Portfolio Value” in the main spreadsheet.
 Reinvested dividends can create a lot of value in the long run and should never be overlooked.

 Moving Forward